The Thirteenth Year: Plot

-Once his adoptive parents find out about Cody's changes, they advise that he should avoid water at all costs, which includes not participating in the swim meet.
+Once his adoptive parents find out, they make him avoid water at all costs and ban him from attending the swim meet.
 Cody decides to swim in the sea a day later and finds out he had grown jagged fins along his arms, which he manages to hide from Samantha by placing his arms in the sand.
 Despite the risks, he attends the swim meet and not only wins and beats his teammate and rival Sean, but breaks the state speed record.
 However, Cody's scales and arm fins have reappeared, and he decides to cause a power surge in order to flee, which breaks the scoreboard.
-Sean sees the scales and surmises Cody cheated, following the fleeing Cody into the locker room.
-Cody avoids him by sticking to the ceiling, but Sean claims he is determined to find out how Cody cheated.
-Cody safely makes it out of the school and goes home with his parents after they find out he was not in his room.
+Seeing the scales and surmising that Cody cheated, Sean follows the fleeing Cody into the locker room.
+Cody avoids him by sticking to the ceiling, and safely makes it out of the school and goes home with his parents after they find out he was not in his room.
 Back home, they all try to turn Cody back to normal by drying him but the scales are lasting longer now.

 Cody tries calming his parents by claiming nobody saw his scales, but Jess shows up and tells them he saw everything and that people are talking about Cody winning the race and running off.
 Samantha arrives soon afterward but faints at the sight of Cody's scales.
 When she awakens, she is freaked out.
 Cody tells her he is turning into a merman but he is still the same guy and she should not be afraid.
 While sworn to secrecy for Cody's safety, Samantha is disturbed by the discovery and leaves.
 The following night Cody takes a swim, and meets his mermaid mother; however, Big John, the obsessed fisherman, spots them and breaks up the reunion, forcing the two to retreat in opposite directions.